InserirAquiNome/crypto/electrum_wallet_verify_authenticity.md

 To add that path to my PATH.

-And can run the wallet with the command *electrum*
+And I can run the wallet with the command *electrum*

 There is a couple a things I do when run the eletrum wallet.
 I like to use different profiles so I create on directory for each one.
 Like this,